We are committed to you. We use a team approach to ensure that our Psychosocial Recovery Coaches are there at the right time with the right skills.

 Our team comes from a background of lived and learned experience.
 That means we are always professional but we have an understanding that runs deep.
 We’ve been there.
 We get it.

-Kollen is a co-producer at OG*D (along with Sam).
+Kollen is a co-founder at OG*D (along with Sam).
 Kollen has oversight of Direction, Connection and Culture.

-Sam is a co-producer at OG*D (along with Kollen).
+Sam is a co-founder at OG*D (along with Kollen).
 Sam has oversight of Tools, Rules and Treasury.